AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/component mapping.md

 >
 >* `name` can be a comma-separated list (e.g., `"h1, h2"`).
 >* `class` must be present on the element (all listed classes must match).
->* `resourceType` indicates that you're targeting an HTML element and intend to use the `table` component to render it.
+>* `resourceType` indicates that you intend to use the `table` component.
 The `guides-components` package is an OOTB provided by Guides.
 You can also use other component packages, such as `core/wcm/`, as needed.

 ### Use attributeMap to save properties on the JCR node